mtumilowicz/elasticsearch7-query-filter-aggregation-workshop/README.md

 * pipeline

 * search
-    * Elasticsearch looks in the _all field by default
-    * by default, Elasticsearch returns documents matching any of the specified words (the default operator is OR )
-    * all REST search requests use the _search REST endpoint and can be either a GET request or a POST request.
-You can search an entire cluster or you can limit the scope by specifying the names of indices or types in the request URL .
-    * Basic components of a search request wymienic
     * SORT ORDER FOR RESULTS
         * default: _score
     * Understanding the structure of a response
-    * Match query
-        * score
     * filter query
         * Rather than comput-
           ing the score for a particular term as queries do, a filter on a search returns a simple